-Head of state bound by conventional rules: In the examples listed above, both the principle that the head of state must act on the advice of the prime minister in the exercise of the dissolution power and the specific circumstantial exceptions to that principle are clearly stated in the written text of the constitution as a matter of constitutional law.
+Head of state bound by conventional rules

+In the examples listed above, both the principle that the head of state must normally act on the advice of the prime minister in the exercise of the dissolution power and the specific exceptions to that principle are clearly stated in the written text of the constitution as a matter of constitutional law.
 It is also possible, however, for the rules regulating the exercise of the dissolution power to be found only in unwritten conventions that have emerged by consensus over time and are generally understood and accepted by the major political actors.
-Such reliance on mostly unwritten conventional rules can be found in several well-established and stable parliamentary democracies, such as Australia, Canada, Denmark and the Netherlands.
-A literal textual reading of the constitutions of these countries would appear to grant nearly unlimited powers of parliamentary dissolution to the head of state (or the governor-general representing the head of state), although, in practice, the prime minister advises on the exercise of the dissolution power, and the prime minister's advice is normally (with noted exceptions) binding.
+Such reliance on mostly unwritten conventional rules can be found in several well-established and stable parliamentary democracies, not only those of British heritage such as Australia and Canada, but also in some older European monarchies such as Denmark and the Netherlands.
+A literal textual reading of the constitutions of these countries would appear to grant nearly unlimited powers of parliamentary dissolution to the head of state (or the governor-general representing the head of state), although, in practice, the prime minister normally makes the decisions and the personal 'reserve power' of the head of state or governor-general is limited by convention.